open-source-bootcamp/bootcamp-guide/day2.md

 ## Learn about open source talks

-This is a chance for speakers to give talks on open source.
-You will need to find mentors to run these sessions, but topics could include:
+This is a chance for speakers to give talks on a range of topics around open source software and contributions.
+You will need to find speakers to run these sessions, and topics could include:

 * How I got a job thanks to open source
 * A dive into a project I contribute to